 Sleep's brain activation

-J. Allan Hobson, a man who needed eight to ten hours of sleep and still did not fell completely refreshed when writing Dreaming: A Very Short Introduction [Dsi], tells of the value of sleep and of dreams too.
+J. Allan Hobson, a man who needed eight to ten hours of sleep and still did not feel completely refreshed when writing Dreaming: A Very Short Introduction [Dsi], tells of the value of sleep and of dreams too.
 Studies in sleep laboratories have brought such evidence that it is generally assumed that everyone dreams in sleep.
 Recalling the dreams is quite another matter.
 [Dsi 70, 10] The brain self-activates in sleep.
 Brain activation in sleep is essential to survival because it allows the organism to restore the effectiveness of its core regulatory systems, Hobson goes on.
 [Dsi 70, 76, 71]

 Recovery from sleep-deprivation debated